keleko34/NTDirect32-NodeJS/README.md

 # NTDirect32
 > NodeJS Wrapper for the Ninja Trader 7 NtDirect.dll api

-- ![][warning] This is a 32-bit windows module only due to dll supporting only 32-bit
+![][warning] This is a 32-bit windows only module, due to dll supporting only 32-bit
-- ![][warning] You must install Ninja trader 7 in order to use this module (also must be running for interaction)
+![][warning] You must install Ninja trader 7 in order to use this module (also must be running for interaction)

 [![NPM version][npm-image]][npm-url]